Table of Contents

 There are different types of aortic dissection as discussed above, but generally, 65 % originate in the ascending aorta, 10 % in the aortic arch and 20 % occur in the descending thoracic aorta (distal to the ligamentum arteriosum).

-The reason the intima occurs is unknown.
-It can occur as a result of high blood pressure, sporadically or due to genetic connective tissue diseases such as Marfan’s syndrome.
-In Marfan’s the key issue is that the collagen and elastin within the media are degenerative, unstructured and dysfunctional – cystic medial necrosis (as discussed below).
+The reason the intimal tear occurs is unknown.
+It can occur as a result of intimal ischemia from increased sheer forces due to hypertension, or due to genetic connective tissue diseases where there is paucity of healthy elastic tissue such as Marfan syndrome.
+In Marfan the key issue is that the collagen and elastin within the media are degenerative, unstructured and dysfunctional — causing cystic medial necrosis (as discussed below).

-In approximately 10 % of cases, there is no evidence that an intimal tear was present.
-These dissections may be caused by bleeding within the medial of the vessel causing a secondary aortic dissection – this is still treated in the same way.
+In approximately 10 % of cases, there is no evidence of an intimal tear.
+These dissections may be caused by bleeding within the medial layer of the vessel causing a secondary aortic dissection — this is still treated in the same way.

 Genetic disease implications